bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

-#### Work Environment Survey: data table automation
+#### 2. Work Environment Survey: data table generation

 The Work Environment Survey is a major service product provided by BC Stats.
 The flagship is the voluntary census of the B.C.
 Public Service which runs every two years, and there are many other public sector organizations in British Columbia for whom the survey provides valuable information that guides human resource decision-making and strategy.

-Stephanie Yurchak (@stephanieyurchak)

-#### Work Environment Survey: data table automation
+One of the data products delivered as part of this service is a comprehensive set of data tables, with multiple survey questions tabulated by multiple demographic and organizational categories...in such a way that confidentiality is not compromised (it's not possible to identify a single individual's response).
+For this, the ubiquity of Microsoft Excel means that it's the format in which these tables are requested by our clients.

+Stephanie Yurchak (@stephanieyurchak) has written a set of R scripts that, using [the tidyverse packages](https://www.tidyverse.org/) and [`xlsx`](https://cran.r-project.org/web/packages/xlsx/index.html), take the individual survey responses and tabulate them into formatted multi-sheet Excel files.

+#### 3. BC Student Outcomes Survey: reporting results via dashboard

 Reporting the results of the [BC Student Outcomes](http://outcomes.bcstats.gov.bc.ca/Default/Home.aspx) surveys was, in part, provided through a dashboard data visualization tool.
 The original was written in WHAT.
 This software had limited functionality, and proved to be a challenge to update.

-A new version of the dashboard has been written using [Shiny](https://shiny.rstudio.com/), and will be deployed using the [shinyapps.io](http://www.shinyapps.io/) service provided by RStudio in the near future.
+A new version of the dashboard has been written by Nasim Taba (@Northbreeze) using [Shiny](https://shiny.rstudio.com/), which will be deployed using the [shinyapps.io](http://www.shinyapps.io/) service provided by RStudio in the near future.
+By using Shiny, the workflow to incoroporate new data as is comes available, and new features, will be straightforward, and something that BC Stats staff will be able to implement.
+And by using GitHub, it will be easy for our clients to create issues for new features or to notify us of problems.

-Nasim Taba (@Northbreeze)